Get access to everything we publish when you sign up for Outside+.

 The nervous system acts similarly.
 Overtraining syndrome is a good case study, involving a series of dysfunctional adaptations to excessive training and inadequate fueling, with major nervous system impacts.
 A 2021 study in the International Journal of Sports Physiology and Performance found that a 12-week training reduction and increase in caloric intake could reverse some of the impacts of OTS in male athletes.
 In both male and female athletes, the stakes are high when it comes to balancing stress and rest.
 A 2014 review in Current Sports Medicine Reports laid out the stakes: push too hard for too long and “the insidious onset of OTS slowly saps the efficacy of recovery times.”
 Wait to rest, and it may already be too late.

-Hard training is a bit like putting the pedal to the metal in a car.
+Hard training is like putting the pedal to the metal in a car.

 It’s fine, usually, in moderation, particularly when it’s 11:58 PM and the Taco Bell drive-through is a mile away.
 But keep the pedal down there too long, and the engine might sputter even if the car can avoid going into the nearest ravine.
 The endocrine system and nervous system act like the engine, ready to handle the stress as long as they’re not overloaded for too long.